QinyangYu/Writing-Coding-Sample/README.md

 # Writing & Coding Samples – PhD Application 2025

-This repository contains 6 research samples submitted for the PhD application used to demonstrate my programming experience.
+This repository contains six research samples submitted for my PhD application to demonstrate my programming experience.
-They are from my graduate coursework, group project, or independent research.
+They are drawn from my graduate coursework, group projects, and independent research.

 ---